netzmacht/contao-leaflet-metamodels/README.md

 This extension provides a [MetaModel](https://github.com/MetaModels) layer for the [Leaflet maps integration for Contao CMS](https://github.com/netzmacht/contao-leaflet-maps).

 Each layer intergrates one specific MetaModel into the Maps.
-For each layer multiple features can be defined:
+For each layer multiple renderers can be defined:

  - Create a marker for the MetaModel item.
  - Reference to a layer, vector or marker defined in the Leaflet extension.